5 Signs that Buying a Ski Vacation Home Might Make Sense

 You Are in a Financial Position of Strength

 Being in a strong financial position means that you are not going to stretch your family’s finances in order to purchase your ski vacation home.
-You should have a down payment of at least 20% available (most vacation homes require at least 20% down) and more if possible.
+You should have a down payment of at least 20% available (most vacation homes require at least 20% down, and many mortgage companies prefer even more).
 You ideally would not need to raid retirement funds or other investments that you otherwise would not be liquidating.
 On a monthly basis, the burden should fit with ease into your family’s budget, not be something that leaves you with no extra money for other vacations, key purchases, or your giving goals.
 Buying a vacation home in a ski area should never be viewed as a sure thing in terms of investment.
 Real estate is doing well right now given the limited inventory, especially in ski areas, but don’t speculate your family’s future when it comes to buying a ski area home.
+It will still be there in a few years, and you never know what the market will do.

 Any Rental Income from the Unit Can be a “Nice to Have”